 The Price Cap unit rates will be discounted so a typical-use household will pay £50 under the Cap over the next 12 months.
 However, your actual discount will vary depending on your usage.
 If you're planning to stick on a price-capped standard variable tariff, it's worth considering.

 Plus there are no exit fees with the latest version of this tariff (previously £25 per fuel), so you're free to move to another tariff with E.on or any other supplier.
-If you're already on the previous version of the Pledge tariff (v3) you can switch penalty-free to the latest version (v5) to take advantage of no exit fees.
+If you're already on the previous version of the Pledge tariff (v3) you can switch penalty-free to the latest version (v7) to take advantage of no exit fees.

-However, as it's electricity-only, you'll need to get your gas supply elsewhere (assuming you need it).
 Plus it's a new firm with no track record.
 If you're interested in switching, see the current rates and read our need-to-knows below.

 The Octopus Tracker tariff is available to existing Octopus customers (though others can just switch first to its standard tariff, then to this) with dual-fuel, electricity-only and gas-only options.

 If it does start to get expensive, you can just switch back to its price-capped standard tariff (though it may take two weeks and you can't go back to the Tracker for nine months).
-Plus you'll need to get a smart meter if you don't already have one.
+Plus you'll need to get a smart meter if you don't already have one. - Home Energy's Fair Variable tariff is a variable dual-fuel or electricity-only Direct Debit-only tariff that's currently 10% cheaper than the Price Cap.
+As it's a variable tariff there are no exit fees, so you can switch to a better deal if its prices rise – and there are no guarantees if or when that might happen.

 -